maurice-schuppe/osxripper/README.md

 # OSXRipper
 OSXRipper is a tool to gather system and user information from OSX file systems.
-Currently it is supporting OSX versions 10.6 - 10.13 (Snow Leopard to High Sierra).
+Currently it is supporting OSX versions 10.6 - 10.14 (Snow Leopard to Mojave).

 #### Alternatives to OSXRipper